 We help our fellow quilting and crafting enthusiast by offering quality fabric, patterns, books and other sewing and craft supplies at a reduced price during our Bi-Annual Quilt Show.
 Pat Cisek, Peg Michener and Rita Fillinger waiting for customers in the Recycle Room at QS 2013.

 HCQ members organize the display of quilts for the 4-H Fair during the second week of August each year.
 In the even year, HCQ sews a raffle quilt for 4-H. All the proceeds from the raffle is given to the 4-H Foundation.
 The 4-H Fair is the culmination of the 4-H project year for Montgomery County 4-H members.
 This is their opportunity to show their families, friends and the public their achievements throughout the year.
-All quilters are encouraged to enter their projects into the Open Classes categories.
+All quilters are encouraged to enter.
 You do not need to be a Montgomery Co. resident or HCQ member.
 This is a great opportunity to show off your talents!
 A giant fabric sale is ongoing during the fair and is coordinated by the Creamery Crafters 4-H club.

 Redner’s Market Register Tapes